 Minoxidil can be used by both men and women experiencing hair loss and comes as a cream or foam, which should be massaged into the scalp.
-It works by increasing blood flow to the hair follicles on the scalp and have been proven to reduce hair loss, but some people will find that the hair that grows back will be relatively weak to the rest of their hair.
+It works by increasing blood flow to the hair follicles on the scalp and has been proven to reduce hair loss, but the hair that grows back will be weaker than the rest of their hair.

 How much hair loss is normal?

 One of the biggest myths about hair loss is that losing hair every day means you must be going bald: even people who aren’t affected by permanent hair loss will lose quite a lot of hair daily.
 As a rule, it is totally normal to lose around 100 hairs a day and these will usually grow back.

 However, if you are losing significantly more than this and there is little regrowth then it is likely that you have pattern hair loss.
 If you lose lots of hair suddenly or over a short period of time, you should consult your GP immediately, as this could be the sign of an underlying medical condition.

 Your hair follows a specific cycle of growth with three distinct phases that all occur randomly and can be happening simultaneously for different hairs on your head: the anagen, catagen and telogen phases.
 Each phase has certain characteristics that will determine the length of individual hairs.